fsquillace/junest/README.md

 - [How to build a JuNest image using QEMU](https://github.com/fsquillace/junest/wiki/How-to-build-a-JuNest-image-using-QEMU)

+## Run JuNest using a different architecture via QEMU ##
+The following command will download the ARM JuNest image and will run QEMU in case the host OS runs on either x86\_64 or x86 architectures:

+    $> JUNEST_HOME=~/.junest-arm junest -a arm -- uname -m
+    armv7l

 ## Bind directories ##
 To bind a host directory to a guest location, you can use proot arguments: